jpszerzp/PacMAI/README.txt

 Intent of Code
 The main file subject to modification is the multiAgents.py in this case, which simulate multiple agents in Pacman with different AI algorithm.
 In this project I implemented three approaches: Minimax, alpha-beta pruning optimization, and Expectimax.
-I also implemented the simple Manhattan distance evaluation function and reinforcement learning.
+I also implemented the simple Manhattan distance evaluation function and reinforcement learning agent.

 Code doc
 multiAgents.py -